TOURNAMENT RULES & PROCEDURES

 penalized for “loss of equilibrium” on individual judges’ tallies)

 SERIOUS PERSONAL VIOLATIONS.
-(Committing one results in
+Committing one results

 1. Striking, hitting, punching